swcarpentry/DEPRECATED-boot-camps/day1-morning.rst

 At this point you'll be presented with a list of notebooks.
 Click on the '10 bird counting' one; the main thing you need to know is that you can edit, etc., and the use Shift-ENTER to execute the notebook cell.

+There are *two types* of notebook for the morning -- one is a completed notebook, and the other is an empty notebook where you can type in stuff as we go through it.
+You can open both if you want -- they won't conflict with each other.

+We'll post code snippets to http://openetherpad.org/w6ffs4LN1L as we type them in, if you want to use the empty notebook.